-Currently, we’re turning our bedrooms into a Flavortown and dreaming of what life post-COVID can look like.
-One high-glaze option: a shameless, sensory free-fall that lands face first in a Le Creuset casserole (with a bunch of Omsom seasoning).
+Currently, we’re turning our bedrooms into a Flavortown, snacking on Sichuan smoked salmon, and air-frying Flamin’ Hot Cheetos.
+We’re ready for a shameless, sensory free-fall that lands face first in a Le Creuset casserole (with a bunch of Omsom seasoning).
 Cookware is our fandom.
-We only accept our face as it is reflected by a clean All-Clad pan.
+We only accept our face as it is reflected by a clean All-Clad pan or a spaetzle maker.
 We embrace the existential crises born of cast iron care, because the versatility of cast iron makes it a lifelong culinary accomplice when cared for properly.
 TBH, so many of the following ~pieces~ go beyond your kitchen, and your humble grave, to become inter-generational heirlooms.
 That’s some Ya-Ya Sisterhood shit.

-With hundred of bucks off the normal pricing, this is your chance to bag all the stuff Julia Child told you to get in that one lucid dream, from a lofty cocotte to a ceramic Staub oven set (at more than 50% off).
-And even if you don’t have THE BIG BUCK$ to spend, there are some choice cookware accessories for cast iron care and beyond.
+With hundred of bucks off the normal pricing, this is your chance to bag all the stuff Julia Child told you to get in that one lucid dream, from a lofty cocotte to a Staub stoneware set (at more than 50% off).
+Here are a few of our top picks from Sur La Table’s monster jam cookware sale to rule them all.

 It’s time to finally replace your scratched Teflon set

 *BLOWS CONCH* This is the last day these ride or die skillets are on sale.
 Made of stainless steel, they come with a lifetime warranty and a non-scratch coating with none of that PFOA industrial chemical gunk, so you can feel good about watching that sunny side egg slide right from the skillet to your plate.
 The handles also have their own special technology (people love to throw around that word, but FR) that makes them cool to the touch even as things heat up.
 Which they will: These dudes can take a broiling in the oven.

 The one you’ll use every night (when you’re too exhausted for multiple pans)